nordnet/nordnet-ui-kit/src/components/graph/graph.md

-The UI kit exports two themes for highcharts and a base them for easy overriding.
+The UI kit exports two themes for highcharts and a base theme for easy overriding.

     const { data } = require('./data.js');